Ohio State University, History of Art

 The Department of History of Art at The Ohio State University is an inclusive community of scholars who seek to advance new research and methodologies in the field, to inspire our students to think critically and creatively about the role of the visual in mediating cultural and political histories, and to engage diverse publics through outreach and curatorial work.
 All faculty work closely with students in both the BA and the MA/PhD programs.
 The Department of History of Art is located in historic Pomerene Hall, a beautifully renovated building on Ohio State’s main campus with ample space for our instructors and students to work and collaborate.

-Applicants should hold a PhD in Art History, Architectural History, or a related field by August 15, 2023, and should have an active agenda of research and publication and a track record of engaging collaboratively with students and scholars of diverse backgrounds.
+Applicants should hold a PhD in Art History or a related field by the time of appointment and should have an active agenda of research and publication and a track record of engaging collaboratively with students and scholars of diverse backgrounds.
 ABD applicants are encouraged to apply.

 The Ohio State University campus is located in Columbus, the capital city of Ohio.
 Columbus is the Midwest’s fastest-growing city and the nation’s 14th largest city.
 Columbus offers a diverse array of welcoming neighborhoods and a vibrant arts and culture scene.
 Additional information about all that the Columbus area has to offer is available at https://visit.osu.edu/experience.

-Apply to Academic Jobs Online at: https://academicjobsonline.org/ajo/jobs/22410.
+Apply to Academic Jobs Online at: https://academicjobsonline.org/ajo/jobs/22408.
 A complete application consists of a cover letter addressing your research and teaching agenda, a curriculum vitae, a diversity statement, a writing sample, and three letters of reference.
 The diversity statement should articulate your demonstrated commitments and capacities to contribute to diversity, equity, and inclusion through research, teaching, mentoring, and/or outreach and engagement.
-Review of applications will begin on November 15, 2022 and will continue until the position is filled.
-Inquiries may be directed to the search committee chair, Professor Jody Patterson, at Patterson.email@example.com.
+Review of applications will begin on October 15, 2022 and will continue until the position is filled.
+Inquiries may be directed to the search committee chair, Professor Karl Whittington, at Whittington.email@example.com.

 The Ohio State University is committed to enhancing academic excellence.
 Recruiting, supporting, and retaining faculty of the highest caliber is a core component of this commitment.
 In support of this, The Office of Academic Affairs (OAA) has created the Office of Dual Careers and Faculty Relocation (DCFR) to focus on supporting new and prospective faculty.
 This support includes dual careers services, consultation and resources related to relocation, as well as identifying opportunities to engage on campus and the surrounding community.
 While employment opportunities are not guaranteed, resources and consultation are available to support the partners of new and prospective faculty as they are considering The Ohio State University and throughout their transition.